a-e/rsel/docs/locators.md

 the `alt` text in the case of an image link.
 Form fields are matched on their plain-text label, `name` or `id` attribute.
 In Rsel, the above examples become much easier:

+    click "Contact Us"
+    type_into_field "Eric", "First name"

+Or in FitNesse:

     | Click | Contact Us |
     | Type | Eric | into field | First name |